Capital Gains Tax Calculator

 What is the Net Investment Income Tax (NIIT)?

-The NIIT is an additional 3.8% tax on investment income -- including capital gains, dividends, interest, and rental income -- for taxpayers with modified adjusted gross income (MAGI) above $200,000 (single) or $250,000 (married filing jointly).
+The Net Investment Income Tax is an additional 3.8% tax on investment income — including capital gains, dividends, interest, and rental income — for taxpayers with modified adjusted gross income (MAGI) above $200,000 (single) or $250,000 (married filing jointly).
 The tax applies to the lesser of your net investment income or the amount of MAGI exceeding the threshold.

 How does ordinary income affect my capital gains rate?

 Your ordinary income effectively "fills up" the lower tax brackets first, pushing your capital gains into higher rate tiers.
-For instance, if your ordinary taxable income already exceeds the 0% capital gains threshold, all of your long-term gains will be taxed at 15% or 20%.
-This is why the same amount of capital gains can be taxed differently depending on your total income.
+If your ordinary taxable income already exceeds the 0% capital gains threshold, all of your long-term gains will be taxed at 15% or 20%.
+The IRS publishes the official Schedule D Tax Worksheet that walks through this stacking step-by-step.